For help from a divorce lawyer in South Carolina, call Greenville Family Law today.

 The law in South Carolina is clear that before a person can file for divorce, he or she must be a resident of the state for at least one year prior to filing the paperwork if his or her spouse is not a resident of the state.
 If the plaintiff is a nonresident, then the defendant must have resided in the state for at least one year prior to filing for the divorce.
 A divorce lawyer would advise that in those cases where both parties are residents of South Carolina, the plaintiff needs only have resided in the state for three month prior to filing.

-Where to file for Divorce
+Where to file for Divorce in Greenville, SC

-A divorce must take place in either the county in which the defendant resides, the county in which the plaintiff resides, if the defendant is a nonresident, or the county in which the parties last resided together.
+Divorce papers are filed in either the county in which the defendant resides, the county in which the plaintiff resides, if the defendant is a nonresident, or the county in which the parties last resided together.
 Our divorce lawyers recognize that the only exception is if the plaintiff is a nonresident, in which case, the divorce must take place in the county where the defendant resides.

 Separate vs. Marital Property

-Our professional divorce attorneys will inform you that in a divorce it is important to understand the difference between separate and marital property given that the two are treated very differently under the law.
+Our professional divorce lawyer will inform you that in a divorce it is important to understand the difference between separate and marital property given that the two are treated very differently under the law.
 Separate property includes those items that a person brought into a marriage.
 For instance, if you owned a piece of jewelry or a painting prior to your marriage, that will then be deemed your separate property.
 Separate property is not subject to equitable division, meaning you will be able to walk away from a divorce with your separate property all to yourself, not having to divide it or compensate your spouse for its value.
 Inheritance and gifts to one person are also non-marital property if kept separate from the spouse.

 Marital property, on the other hand, is subject to equitable division.
 Marital property includes those things that were acquired during the course of your marriage.
 A good divorce lawyers recognizes that something that surprises many people is that marital property could be in only one person’s name, but still be considered a joint asset.
 For instance, if a wife goes out and buys a new car, putting it solely in her name, it can still be considered a marital asset because it was acquired during the course of the marriage.